-- THE BUSINESS COMMUNITY – Our office continually upgrades software to assist businesses with mapping tools that allow them to view real time potential projects and sites, and determine their approximate sizes and locations.
-We also have landscape information available, including flood zone areas and elevations.
+- THE BUSINESS COMMUNITY – Our office continually upgrades software to assist businesses with mapping tools that allow them to view real time potential projects and sites and determine their approximate sizes and locations.
+We also provide landscape information including flood zone areas and elevations.

-- THE GOVERNMENT – We work in concert with governmental entities to accurately project expected income sources and amounts for budgeting purposes.
+- THE GOVERNMENT – We work in partnership with government entities to accurately project expected income sources for budgeting purposes.
 Our team monitors and guides taxing districts during their annual adoption of millage rates.
 Additionally, we bring in state agencies to inform local districts on any changes that may affect the millage process.

 - Ongoing upgrades to Assessor’s mapping system with technological advances through partnership with C. H. Fenstermaker and Associates, a national leader in GIS technologies.

-- 90% of Assessor’s office employees have achieved the designation of “Certified Louisiana Deputy Assessor”, a benchmark for Acadia Parish.
+- The Assessor’s office team has achieved a 90% rate of office personnel attaining the designation of “Certified Louisiana Deputy Assessor”, a benchmark for Acadia Parish.